Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ![Royce on Saganagons end of portage from Lilypad 2025-08-11 15:37](./attachments/202508111537-000.jpeg "Royce on Saganagons end of portage from Lilypad 2025-08-11 15:37")

-We saw toad on the portage and a leopard frog at the Saganagons end.
+We saw a toad on the portage and a leopard frog at the Saganagons end.

-That portage left us both so tired enough we stopped early.
+That portage left us both so tired that we stopped early.
 We got the tent up and took a quick swim to rinse off some of the loon poop.

 The smoke started to blow in after lunch.
-The sky is red now, even though the sun is a couple hand widths above the horizon.
+The sky is red now, even though the sun is a couple hand-widths above the horizon.

 Reached camp around 16:00.